refinedev/refine/documentation/docs/ui-frameworks/antd/customization/sider.md

 You can also customize your Sider component by creating the `CustomSider` component.

-When you examine the code of the livepreview example below, you will see the same code that we used for the `default sider` component.
+When you examine the code of the live-preview example below, you will see the same code that we used for the `default sider` component.
 You can create a customized `CustomSider` component for yourself by following this code.

 ```tsx live hideCode disableScroll url=http://localhost:3000/posts
 const { AntdLayout, Grid, Menu, Icons, Title: DefaultTitle } = RefineAntd;